Saipos/english-talks.github.io/_posts/2020-02-17-beggarreplacement.md

 ## The Story

-´´´
-The doorbell rang, and the housewife answered it.
-She found two beggars outside.
-"So, you're begging in twos now?!" she exclaimed.
-" No, only for today," one of them replied.
+> The doorbell rang, and the housewife answered it.
+She found two beggars outside "So, you're begging in twos now?!" she exclaimed. " No, only for today," one of them replied.
 "I'm showing my replacement the ropes before going on holiday."
-´´´

 ### Vocabulary Practice